danielcbit/apcctrl/doc/manual/cables.rst

-For "dumb" UPSes using voltage signalling, if you are going to build your own cable, we recommend to make the cable designed by the apcupsd team as follows:
+For "dumb" UPSes using voltage signalling, if you are going to build your own cable, we recommend to make the cable designed by the apcctrl team as follows:

 ::